 I have been like this most of my life.
 I actually started doing my own laundry at 12 years old because I wasn’t pleased with how my mom was doing the wash!
-No problem for her she, was happy to have one less chore.
-And now that I have a child, I am quite proud of the fact that he takes after dad.
-He picks up his room, throws away his trash, and puts his dirty dishes in the sink.
-Better to have him that way than to be raising a son who is a pig.
+No problem for her, she was happy to have one less chore.

-So, with all that said, you can imagine that our house is clean and organized.
-Many people ask me (especially since I am a single parent) who our house keeper is and I proudly say “we don’t have one!”
+So, with that said, you can imagine that my house is clean and organized.
+Many people ask me who my house keeper is and I proudly say “don’t have one!”
 But I am sure that you are thinking that it takes a lot of effort to clean and I can tell you that it simply does not.
 I spend about 30 minutes, twice a week cleaning and that is all.
-The secret is to not let the place become the city dump and then it doesn’t need a cleaning crew to get it back on track.
-Here its my basic schedule.
+The secret is to not let the place become the city dump and then it doesn’t need a cleaning crew to get it back on track

-We cook a lot and the kitchen gets dirty a lot.
+I cook a lot and the kitchen gets dirty a lot.
 I always start with the sink.
 Keep it clean, shining, and … empty.
 Clutter is your enemy.
-A sparkling sink becomes your kitchen’s benchmark for hygiene and tidiness, inspiring you to load the dishwasher immediately and keep counters, refrigerator doors, and the stove spick-and-span (also, once a month I clean out the fridge completely).
+A sparkling sink becomes your kitchen’s benchmark for hygiene and tidiness, inspiring you to load the dishwasher immediately and keep counters, refrigerator doors, and the stove spick-and-span (also, once every couple of months I clean out the fridge completely).

 * Take out the trash.